 Sorting out a mortgage is never easy – and even less so if you’ve recently switched from full-time employment to contracting, freelancing or self-employment.
 So, working with our recommended Mortgage Broker, CMME, we have developed this simple guide which will help to make it as painless as possible.

 You’ll also need some ID, such as your passport and your driving licence, plus bank statements – both business and personal – and any other information, like utility bills for example, that could be relevant to your mortgage application.

 This enables them to arrange a mortgage based on the contract you have, rather than on the number of years you have been working as a contractor.
 This will help to process your application quickly and without hassle.

-3. The fact that CMME is managing your application means that the lender will treat you seriously and will understand that independent professionals are not higher risk.
+The fact that CMME is managing your application means that the lender will treat you seriously and will understand that independent professionals are not higher risk.

-4. Once you have chosen a lender, CMME will help you to secure an ‘agreement in principle’ from them, which will state exactly how much the lender is happy to lend you.
+Once you have chosen a lender, CMME will help you to secure an ‘agreement in principle’ from them, which will state exactly how much the lender is happy to lend you.

-5. As soon as you have found a house, made an offer and it has been accepted, CMME will immediately set everything in action and at that point will also need to instruct a solicitor to act on your behalf.
+As soon as you have found a house, made an offer and it has been accepted, CMME will immediately set everything in action and at that point will also need to instruct a solicitor to act on your behalf.

-6. Once an exchange date has been agreed, your solicitor will call CMME, who will then chase your lender to ensure that the money is transferred in time for your completion date.
+Once an exchange date has been agreed, your solicitor will call CMME, who will then chase your lender to ensure that the money is transferred in time for your completion date.

 And after completion, all you have to do is move in.
 Good luck!